williamsnash/portfolio/README.md

 ## Why?
 This website was created to showcase myself and showcase work/projects I have worked on

+# Tools Used
+- Jekyll
+  - Base of the website
+- HTML
+  - Used to update theme to better suit my personal needs
+- GitHub Actions
+  - Used to deploy the website to GitHub Pages

 ## Local Development
 1. Run: `bundle install`
 2. Run Jekyll site locally: `bundle exec jekyll serve`